Cooler, Greener, Wilder Grants

 What are the key Objectives of the Cooler, Greener, Wilder, Grants program?

-Increase urban green cover, as well as tree canopy to progress against the target in the 30 Year Plan for Greater Adelaide, and reduce the urban heat island effect across metropolitan Adelaide.
+Increase urban green cover, as well as tree canopy to progress against the target in the Greater Adelaide Regional Plan and Urban Greening Strategy for Metropolitan Adelaide, and reduce the urban heat island effect across metropolitan Adelaide.

 Specific outcomes may include increased green cover, tree canopy and/or other forms of greenery in urban streets and reserves; mitigation of urban heat islands; and increased species diversity.